ufz/ogs/web/content/docs/tutorials/mesh_tutorial/notebook-mesh_tutorial.md

 At the end, answers will be provided for the exercises with explanations.

-`!` is used to run shell commands from within the jupyter notebook.
+`!` is used to run shell commands from within the Jupyter notebook.

 ## Jupyter notebook